prajendrrh/hcpaws/README.md

 This will:
 - Delete all hosted clusters
-- Delete the hub cluster (if using OpenShift installer-managed cluster)
+- Delete the hub cluster (using openshift-install destroy)
+- Delete the S3 bucket for OIDC provider
+- Delete the IAM role and policies
-- Clean up associated AWS resources
+- Clean up all associated AWS resources

+**Output:** All deletion operations are logged to `cluster-destruction.log` in the installation directory.

 ## Configuration